samamou/maps/README.md

-# Building a Super Mario themed Google map!
+# Night lihgts Google map!

 This project will show you how to build a custom styled Google map using the Google Cloud Platform and the Google Maps JavaScript API.